Skin (Japanese band)

-Skin (stylized as S.K.I.N.) is a United States-based Japanese visual kei rock supergroup founded by Japanese musicians Yoshiki, Gackt, Sugizo and Miyavi in 2007.
-The group's debut performance was on June 29, 2007 at Long Beach Arena, California.
-Although they had announced more activities, including a live tour and releasing a record, no new activities have occurred.
+Skin (stylized as S.K.I.N.) is a United States–based Japanese visual kei rock supergroup founded by Japanese musicians Yoshiki, Gackt, Sugizo and Miyavi in 2007.
+The group's debut performance was on June 29, 2007, at Long Beach Arena, California.
+Although they had announced more activities, including a live tour and releasing an album, no new activities have occurred.

 History

 Conception and announcement

 The origin of the band dates back to when Yoshiki invited Gackt to his Los Angeles mansion in 2002, where they decided to produce some music together.
 The band was publicly announced in July 2006 at an Otakon conference where Yoshiki as a guest said, he would be starting a band with Gackt.
 He announced how the band would be composed of five members, and they are going to produce a recording with a live tour in 2007.
 In December of the same year, it was announced that Sugizo would be the third member and the first guitarist of the group.
-And then at the first "JRock Revolution Festival" on May 25, 2007, organized by Yoshiki, he officially announced that Miyavi would be the fourth member and second guitarist, and that Skin would be having its debut performance on June 29, 2007 at the anime expo in Long Beach.
-Yoshiki confirmed that the group was planning to release an album and that rough recordings of seven or eight songs were made in March 2007.
-With the well known members the band is considered a supergroup, causing their concert to be called the "Japanese rock concert of the century".
+And then at the first "JRock Revolution Festival" on May 25, 2007, organized by Yoshiki, he officially announced that Miyavi would be the fourth member and second guitarist, and that Skin would be having its debut performance on June 29, 2007, at the anime expo in Long Beach.

+In April 2007, Yoshiki confirmed that the group was planning to release an album and that rough recordings of seven or eight songs were made in March 2007.
+Yoshiki at the time struggled with composing and writing lyrics, managing to finish for the concert only one song.

+With the well known members the act is considered a supergroup, causing their concert to be called the "Japanese rock concert of the century".
 Both Gackt and Yoshiki said that they want to be the first Asian band to conquer the world charts, beginning with America.
-Their aim was to open the market for Japanese artists in the Western music industry.
+Their aim reportedly was to shock the declining music industry and creating a new era of music and rock 'n' roll.

 Debut concert

 On June 12, premiere Skin concert tickets started to be released via the internet.
 However, massive interest led to flooding of the servers, causing them to crash, and in a few hours ticket reservations were temporarily stopped.

 On Thursday night of June 28, Skin performed for the first time at Long Beach Arena, supported on bass by Ju-ken, at the time a member of Gackt's live band.
 The concert began almost two and a half hours late, for unknown reasons.
 They performed around five songs, of which four were "Gei-Sha", "Killing you softly", "Beneath The Skin", "Violets", and most lyrics were in English and Japanese.
 During the intermediate of the performance of "Beneath The Skin", Gackt and Yoshiki both played piano, Sugizo was on violin and Miyavi played the traditional Japanese shamisen.
+Gackt's singing style was more aggressive than in his solo career.
 At the end, Gackt announced that they would meet again.
+Reportedly, the concert was officially video recorded.